 - UNO Maverick newsletters to faculty, staff, and students sent by University Communications

-- Messages submitted to University Communications that receive approval from the UNO office of the Chancellor or from the NU President's office
+- Messages submitted to University Communications that receive approval from the NU President’s Office, the UNO Office of the Chancellor, or offices led by a UNO Vice Chancellor.

 The use of university information systems, including email, is subject to the NU Executive Memorandum 16.